amandalui/types-of-type/README.md

 - [x] enable horizontal scroll with mouse wheel / vertical scroll
 - [x] Toggle Korean, All, English functionality
 - [x] Freeze first image after scrolling
-- [ ] Add fade-in to toggle list content (it only fades out, the top image is ok just want to do this to the bottom part with the lighter pink background)
+- [ ] Add fade-in to toggle list content (it only fades out, the top image is ok just want to do this to the bottom part with the lighter pink background-)

 ### *1–4 Type Categories*